Row of terraced houses in UK

 Properties built from 2000 onwards

-Energy efficiency has become an increasingly discussed topic and housing developers and builders alike have taken steps to incorporate this into their builds.
-Despite this, there will be some homes from the start of this period which may need some improvements to ensure they’re as sustainable and energy efficient as possible.
+Energy efficiency has become an increasingly discussed topic.
+Housing developers and builders alike have taken steps to incorporate this into their builds.
+Despite this, some homes from the start of this period may need improvements to ensure they’re as sustainable and energy efficient as possible.

 Check your heating and boiler

-A good place to start when looking to improve the energy efficiency of your home is to look at the heating and boiler.
-Check the radiators to see if there are any cold patches.
+A good place to start when looking to improve the energy efficiency of your home is to check the heating and boiler.
+Inspect the radiators for any cold patches.
 If you notice a cold patch at the top of your radiator, it may need bleeding.
-If you notice a cold patch at the bottom of your radiator, it might be worth flushing the system.
+Alternatively, if you notice a cold patch at the bottom, it might be worth flushing the system.

 Next, turn your attention to your boiler, has it been serviced recently?
 If your boiler hasn’t been replaced in the last ten years, it might be worth considering this.
 Consider the possibility of changing from a gas heat source and possibly adding some space for heat storage if you can.